 Masai Mara Activities – Hot-air Balloon safari

 The Masai Mara is hugely dense with wildlife.
-It is a really fun safari park and has some incredible lodges to explore this iconic area of Kenya from.
-Because the wildlife is so fantastic, the main activity you should be doing here is the classic game drive – this will be more than exciting enough!
+It is a wonderful safari destination and has some incredible lodges to explore this iconic area of Kenya from.
+Because the wildlife is so fantastic, the main activity you should be doing here is the classic game drive, this will be more than exciting enough!

-If you did want to push the boat out though, there are also hot air balloon safaris in the Masai Mara, which are particularly dramatic when the Great Wildebeest Migration are in the area from July – September (though this is not guaranteed!).
-The hot air balloon rides begin at dawn, and last around 45 minutes in the air, before coming back down and usually sipping on some morning champagne….
+If you did want to push the boat out though, there are also hot air balloon safaris in the Masai Mara, which are particularly dramatic when the Great Wildebeest Migration are in the area from July through to the end of October (though this is not guaranteed!).
+The hot air balloon rides begin at dawn, and last around 45 minutes in the air, before coming back down and enjoying a champagne breakfast on the plains.
 Not bad!
-But for what is a 45 minute experience, the price per person is pretty costly at around $500 per head.
+But for what is a 45 minute experience, the price per person is pretty costly at around $600 per head.
 We think sometimes money is better spent elsewhere on more premium accommodation options for an overall better quality safari experience.